parallelchain-io/parallelchain-protocol/RPC.md

 Every response structure includes the hash of the highest committed block when the snapshot is taken.

 Some of the following RPCs' response structures reference types unique to this document.
-These are specified in [types referenced in state RPC responses](#types-referenced-in-state-rpc-responses).
+These are specified in [types featuring in state-related RPC responses](#types-featuring-in-state-related-rpc-responses).

 ### state